 This is where we were supposed to go straight last night but instead turned left and went 40 kms in the wrong direction, towards Chumur.

 Then came our 9th high altitude lake, the beautiful Kiagar Tso.
 We crossed it last night as well but didn’t see it in the dark.

-After a while we were again standing on top of Namashang La, for a 2nd time.
+After a while, we were again standing on top of Namashang La, for a 2nd time.
 This time it was our 13th high altitude pass.

 We reached back at the same tea shop in Sumdo where we had the tea last evening.
 For a moment, I thought to give an earful to the tea stall owner; to not tell anyone else that the road till Karzok was awesome as he told us.

-After a few cups of tea, just when we started to get ready leave came our 9th breakdown of the journey.
+After a few cups of tea, just when we started to get ready to leave came our 9th breakdown of the journey.

-“Oh God !!!!”
+“Oh, God !!!!”
 Is all I could say, holding the battery and the cover in my hands.

-Road again turned into a dirt track the moment we crossed the village of Puga.
+The road again turned into a dirt track the moment we crossed the village of Puga.